GroupProject2020/Ovito/doc/python/introduction/data_manipulation.rst

 object to the particles container object, which may be implicitly shared by multiple data collections (see previous section).

 If the particle property with the given name already exists in the :py:class:`~ovito.data.Particles` container, then its contents will be overwritten with the per-particle array provided in the NumPy array.
+For details, please see the documentation of the :py:meth:`create_property() <ovito.data.PropertyContainer.create_property>` method.

 .. _creating_new_bond_properties: